 Today’s walk is very easy which will give you the opportunity to do several side trips.
 The first one being Old Inverlochy Castle, which is one of Scotland’s earliest stone castles, built in 1260.
 Continue on with your walk before taking a short diversion to Corpach sea loch, with its lock-keepers’ cottages and pepper-pot lighthouse.
 You then head up to the tow path of the Caledonian Canal following it past “Neptune’s staircase” (a flight of 8 locks) to the small village of Gairlochy.
 It is likely that you will be staying at Spean Bridge, which is another 3.5 miles hilly walk.
 If this is the case, normally the guesthouse will be able to collect and transfer you if you prefer not to walk.

-Accommodation: We stay overnight in a 4 star family run guesthouse, set in its own spacious grounds, and located on the outskirts of the picturesque Highland village of Spean Bridge.
+Accommodation: Stay overnight in a 4 star family run guesthouse, set in its own spacious grounds, and located on the outskirts of the picturesque Highland village of Spean Bridge.

 A mainly easy walk today, but it does have some short steep ascents.
 You will be walking on a mixture of tarmac, forest paths and tracks, mostly shared with the Great Glen Cycle Route.
 Two miles after the start of your walk, you could take a side trip to Clan Cameron Museum and Cia-aig waterfall before rejoining the Way at Clunes (an extra mile/1.6km or so) but note that the museum is only open in the afternoons.
 From Clunes all the way to Kilfinnan, you walk on forest tracks, you will get splendid views of Loch Lochy with the mountains behind.

-Accommodation: Our 3 star guesthouse tonight offers all home comforts and is surrounded by breathtaking scenery.
+Accommodation: Stay at a 3 star guesthouse tonight which is surrounded by breathtaking scenery.

 An easy walk today.
 The terrain is a mixture of tarmac, railway track bed, old military road, then a canal towpath.
 You enter the Leiterfearn nature reserve, enjoying the wonderful ash, birch, elm and hazel woodland.
 If you have time you could walk up Meall a’Cholumain from Fort Augustus, which is a great viewpoint.
 Fort Augustus was largely built in 1729 as the hub of General Wade’s military road building programme to calm the highlanders after Culloden and there are 5 locks at the centre of town on the Caledonian Canal and several museums.
-There are some great restaurants here and you might get in with enough time for a short cruise on Loch Ness.
+There are some great restaurants here, you may even have enough time for a short cruise on Loch Ness.

-Accommodation: Tonight our guesthouse will be one of the many Victorian establishments.
+Accommodation: Tonight your guesthouse will be one of the many Victorian establishments.

 A harder day today with steeper ascents.
 You will climb through a forest of birch and pine, beside a stream and uphill to a forest track.
 You should get some dramatic views of Loch Ness at intervals through the woods.
 Walk through the village of Invermoriston with its little bridge built by Thomas Telford.
 The Invermoriston Hotel is a great place to eat and has several types of malt whisky.
 They also have great beer from The Skye Brewery.
 There are nice leafy walks down by the river.

-Accommodation: Our guesthouse was purpose built in 1995 to provide a family home and bed & breakfast accommodation.
-Each bedroom is furnished well and has a spacious ensuite.
-You can relax in the evening in a large lounge with open fire and TV.
-The breakfast room enjoys great views of Sron Na Muic.
+Accommodation: The guesthouse was purpose built in 1995 to provide a family home and bed & breakfast accommodation.
+Each bedroom is well-furnished and has a spacious ensuite.
+You can relax in the evening by the open fire in the lounge, while the breakfast room enjoys great views of Sron Na Muic.

 A moderate day of walking with some steep sections.
 There is quite a bit of undulation today, but hopefully you’ll be used to the walking now!
 For strong walkers in good weather you could ascend Meall Fuar-Mhonaidh from where you may get views from Ben Nevis all the way to Inverness.
-You can take excursions to Urquhart Castle with commanding views over Lochness, café and an interpretational centre.
+You can take excursions to Urquhart Castle with commanding views over Lochness, with a stop at the café or an interpretational centre.
 You end up at Drumnadrochit, an attractive ‘Green Village’, which has a Loch Ness Monster visitor’s centre…or two!

 Accommodation: We use a mixture of B&B's in the busy town of Drumnadrochit

-Accommodation: We use a number of different guesthouses in this busy city of Inverness.
+Accommodation: We use a number of different guesthouses in the city of Inverness.

 Per Person, Twin Share